liferay/liferay-blade-samples/gradle/blade.modellistener/README.markdown

 The Model Listener sample demonstrates adding a custom model listener to a Liferay Portal out-of-the-box entity.
-When deploying this sample with no customizations, a custom model listener is added to the portal's layouts, listening for `onBeforeCreate` events.
+When deploying this sample with no customizations, a custom model listener is added to the portal's `layout` entities, listening for `onBeforeCreate` events.
 This means that any page creation will trigger this listener, which will execute before the new page is created.

 For example, if a new page is added with the name *My Test Page*, the following message is printed to the console: